Recombination of localized quasiparticles in disordered superconductors: Relaxation time and variance calculations

 \subsubsection{Electron-phonon interaction}

-First, we recall that the $\beta$-Ta film is disordered with respect to electron-phonon interactions, i.e. $q(\Omega)l<1$ with $q(\Omega)$ the phonon wave number and $l$ the electronic mean free path, for both thermal ($\Omega=k_BT$) and recombination ($\Omega=2\Delta$) phonons. $k_B$ is the Boltzmann constant, $T$ is the bath temperature and $2\Delta$ is the superconducting gap energy.\\ Second, the film is 2D for $T<165~\text{mK}$ thermal phonons ($qd<1/2$, with $d$ the film thickness) and 3D for higher temperatures and for recombination phonons.
-We take the values for quasiparticle energy $\Delta$, by which we assume that the quasiparticles are in thermal equilibrium and are all relaxed to the gap energy. \paragraph*{Recombination} The 3D case of the recombination time for disordered superconductors is given in Ref. \cite{Reizer1986}, Eq.
+First, we recall that the $\beta$-Ta film is disordered with respect to electron-phonon interactions, i.e. $q(\Omega)l<1$ with $q(\Omega)$ the phonon wave number and $l$ the electronic mean free path, for both thermal ($\Omega=k_\text{B}T$) and recombination ($\Omega=2\Delta_0$) phonons. $k_\text{B}$ is the Boltzmann constant, $T$ is the bath temperature and $2\Delta_0$ is the superconducting gap energy at low temperatures and when there is no disorder present.\\ Second, the film is 2D for $T<165~\text{mK}$ thermal phonons ($qd<1/2$, with $d$ the film thickness) and 3D for higher temperatures and for recombination phonons.
+We take the values for quasiparticle energy $\Delta_0$, by which we assume that the quasiparticles are in thermal equilibrium and are all relaxed to the gap energy. \paragraph*{Recombination} The 3D case of the recombination time for disordered superconductors is given in Ref. \cite{Reizer1986}, Eq.
 (61),

-where $\tau_s(T_c)$ is the electron-phonon scattering time in the normal metal at $T=T_c$.
+where $\tau_\text{s}(T_\text{c})$ is the electron-phonon scattering time in the normal metal at $T=T_\text{c}$.
 This is given in Eq.
 (31) of Ref. \cite{Reizer1986} or Eq.
 (51) of Ref. \cite{Sergeev2000} with $k=1$:

 with,